CRI-iAtlas/iatlas-app/README.md

 * Staging Server: https://isb-cgc.shinyapps.io/iatlas-staging/

-### Master
+### Main

-Once you validate everything is working in staging, the staging branch can be merged into master and then deployed to production.
+Once you validate everything is working in staging, the staging branch can be merged into main and then deployed to production.

 ## Installing and Upgrading Packages